maxtaco/tamejs/README.md

 primitive, which allows asynchronous callback style code to work more like straight-line threaded code.  *tamejs* is written in JavaScript.

-One of the core powers of the `tamejs` rewriting idea is that it's fully compatible with existing vanilla-JS code (like `node.js`'s libraries).
+One of the core powers of the *tamejs* rewriting idea is that it's fully compatible with existing vanilla-JS code (like `node.js`'s libraries).
-That is, existing `node.js` can call code that's been output by the `tamejs` rewriter, and conversely, code output by the `tamejs` rewriter can call existing `node.js` code.
-This means that `tamejs` is incrementally deployable --- you can slowly move your existing project over to it!
+That is, existing `node.js` can call code that's been output by the *tamejs* rewriter, and conversely, code output by the *tamejs* rewriter can call existing `node.js` code.
+This means that *tamejs* is incrementally deployable --- you can keep all of your old code and just write the new bits in *tamejs*!

 Code Examples
 --------